English as a Second Language [ESL]

 All systems work to provide English language skills so that everyone is able to access all areas of life and participate fully, irrespective of age, previous nationality, wealth or any other factor.

 This page looks at English as a Second Language studies in all states & territories.
-This includes programs, New Arrivals, interpreting & translation, funding, guidelines and more.
+It includes programs, New Arrivals, interpreting & translation, funding, guidelines and more.
 Commonwealth support is also covered.
 Other information covers English Language schools, ESL jobs, journals and further information.

 Also check the ESL Resources page for further information.

 States & Territories